 How to Use Puppeteer Stealth: A Plugin for Scraping

 Puppeteer is a fantastic headless browser library, yet it can easily be detected and blocked by anti-scraping measures.
-This is where Puppeteer Extra, with the help of plugins like Stealth, plays a key role.
+This is where Puppeteer Extra, with the help of Puppeteer Stealth plugin, plays a key role.

 This tutorial introduces Puppeteer Stealth and how to scrape web pages with it.
 Let's dive in!